Adolphe Crémieux: Political career

 After the July Revolution of 1830 he came to Paris, formed connections with numerous political figures, even with King Louis Philippe, and became a brilliant defender of Liberal ideas in the law courts and in the press.
 Examples include his Éloge funèbre of the bishop Grégoire (1830), his Mémoire for the political rehabilitation of Marshal Ney (1833), and his plea for the accused of April 1835.
 Elected deputy in 1842, he was one of the leaders in the campaign against the Guizot ministry, and his eloquence contributed greatly to the success of his party.

 From 1834 until his death, Crémieux served as vice-president of the "Consistoire Central des Israélites de France" (Central Consistory of the Jews of France), the administrative agency for all French Jews.
 On 24 February 1848 he was chosen by the Republicans as a member of the provisional government, and as minister of justice he secured the decrees abolishing the death penalty for political offenses, and making the office of judge immovable.
 That same year he was instrumental in declaring an end to slavery in all French Colonies, for which some have called him the French Abraham Lincoln.
 When the conflict between the Republicans and Socialists broke out, he resigned office but continued to sit in the constituent assembly.
 At first he supported Louis Napoleon, but when he discovered the prince's imperial ambitions he broke with him.

 Arrested and imprisoned on 2 December 1851, he remained in private life until November 1869, when he was elected as a Republican deputy for Paris.
 On 4 September 1870 he was again chosen as a member of the government of national defense, and resumed his position in the ministry of justice.
 He then formed part of the Delegation of Tours, but took no part in the completion of the organization of defense.
 He resigned with his colleagues on 14 February 1871.
 Eight months later he was elected deputy, then life senator in 1875.

 Crémieux did much to better the condition of the Jews.
 In 1827, he advocated the repeal of the More judaico, legislation stigmatizing the Jews left over from pre-revolutionary France.
-He was an early supporter of the Alliance Israelite Universelle—established in Paris in 1860—serving as its president from 1863 to 1867, then again from 1868 until his death in 1880.
+He was an early supporter of the Alliance Israélite Universelle—established in Paris in 1860—serving as its president from 1863 to 1867, then again from 1868 until his death in 1880.
 In 1866 Crémieux traveled to Saint Petersburg to successfully defend Jews of Saratov who had been accused in a case of blood libel.

 Crémieux published a Recueil of his political cases (1869), and the Actes de la délégation de Tours et de Bordeaux (2 vols, 1871).